TZstatsADS/Fall2017-project3-grp3/README.md

 * Wrote function to extract HOG feature

+## Hongyang Yang:

+Feature Extraction:
+1. extract gray raw image features (320,000) and divide into 256 quantiles and count the frequency, use frequency/320000, so we have 256 unique features for each image.
+2. use matlab extract LBP features from raw image, 59 features

+Model:
+1. Wrote Neural network model, run HOG+LBP feautres, get 0.82 accuracy rate
+2. Wrote CNN model, run 28*28 raw features, and get 0.52 accuracy rate

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```